 - Design an individualized leadership development plan with guidance from their Leadership Mentor and Faculty Advisor (assigned by STTI).

-- Implement and manage an interdisciplinary team leadership project that results in practice outcomes.
+- In collaboration with Leadership Mentor and assigned Faculty Advisor, implement and manage an interdisciplinary team leadership project that results in practice outcomes.

 - Facilitate two site visits with the triad.

-- Deliver a poster presentation and attend academy celebration activities at Tau Lambda At-Large Convention.
+- Deliver a poster presentation and attend academy celebration activities at Africa Consortium Convention.

 At the conclusion of the 18-month academy, Mentees will have the skills to: